If your pet is having an emergency please call

 After the few mins of smelling is up, I start handing out treats to everyone.
 They got to see, smell, follow, interact with the new guy and now they get to eat treats next to him.
 Its a good distraction from the fact someone new has come.

 If things have gone well for about 30 mins then I leave them to their own devices after that.
+If there has been any questionable activity then I watch for about an hour before leaving them alone.
 Here is a video on my own rats doing dominance grooming with squeaks.
 This is normal and sometimes the submissive rat will be belly up while getting groomed.
 Since play fighting, pinning, pouncing and dominance grooming are all normal rat activities and not aggressive, new owners can have a difficult time telling.
 Girl rats tend to be more "drama-y" than males, meaning they squeak louder during dominance grooming and play fighting.
 Video of normal dominance grooming

-If you see clear aggressive behavior such as sidling or a full blown rat ball then a slower introduction, such as several meet and greets on neutral ground (like the bath tub) may be in order before trying this method again.
-Some rats just refuse newcomers no matter how many times you try, if you received a baby from me and your already established group refuses to accept them I will always take them back, even if they have gotten injured from your group, I don't judge, I'll still take them back and get them all fixed up, no problem at all.
+If you see clear aggressive behavior such as sidling or a full blown rat ball then a slower introduction, such as seperate cages right next to each other and several meet and greets on neutral ground (like the bath tub) may be in order before trying this method again.
+Some rats just refuse newcomers no matter how many times you try, if you received a baby from me and your already established group refuses to accept them I will always take them back, even if they have gotten injured from your group, I don't judge, because it happens and I will still take them back and get them all fixed up, no problem at all.

 THE 2 BIG NO NO'S OF AGGRESSIVE RATS